MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 A retention policy lets you do this very efficiently by assigning the same retention settings for content by location, at a site or mailbox level.
 If you're not sure whether to use a retention policy or a retention label, see [Retention policies and retention labels](retention.md#retention-policies-and-retention-labels).

-For more information about retention policies and how retention works, see [Learn about retention](retention.md).
+For more information about retention policies and how retention works, see [Learn about retention policies and retention labels](retention.md).

 ## Before you begin